Oliver Brooks – Most Talented Lighthouse Keeper in Connecticut

 Keeper Oliver Brooks.
 Photo courtesy of Guilford Free Library, Connecticut.

 The entire Brooks family enjoyed playing musical instruments and would treat visitors to concerts at the lighthouse.
 Brooks himself enjoyed playing the violin.
 His oldest daughter studied marine botany and painted using watercolors.
 Brooks also had a huge dog named Old Tige that he taught to sing after his daughter would play the flute.
-It was written that the dog’s voice was not in long drown howls or short barks, but a wonderful something in between.
+It was written that the dog’s voice was not in long drown howls or short barks but an extraordinary something in between.
 His wife and both daughters appreciated artwork and were painters themselves.

 He was an expert at handling small boats in all kinds of weather and was known for his extraordinary skills, especially in helping with rescue efforts.
 The boat he used from Faulkner’s Island was an 18-foot skiff with a sail and long oars.